FAQs

 Why should we join a club when people can go to a resort or can go to the beach for free?

-When you join a club you can meet up with a lot of other families and couples and the camaraderie is great and the camaraderie is great.
-Your children will want to spend time with their new found friends which allows the adults to spend some quality time together socialising with other couples.
-All club activities are family oriented which means that you can participate as a family.
 Clubs are open all year round whereas the beach is very much governed by the weather.
 Even in winter there is still good reason to visit a club to enjoy damper making nights, trivia, sport, social functions, communal teas or just relaxing around a campfire.

 Is Heritage clothing optional?

-Heritage is a nudist club and not clothing optional.
-However common sense prevails and if the weather is cold and bleak you put clothes on to keep warm however if its hot enough to wear the club uniform then why not enjoy the freedom of being naked?
+• if the weather is warm enough to wear the club uniform then why not enjoy the freedom of being naked?

-The only work that we hope you would join in on is the clean-up days.
-They are co-ordinated in Committee meetings and posted in Newsletters, So everyone does their little bit to help and keep the place in good order.
-A little work for unlimited days of enjoyment of what the Club, grounds and River have to offer isn’t too much to ask, now is it.
+So everyone does their little bit to help to keep the Club in good order.
+A little work for unlimited days of enjoyment of what the Club, grounds and river has to offer isn’t too much to ask, now is it?

 Do clubs have too many rules and regulations?